 In setting up an area-wide (or neighborhood) collection depot, you will need space – some sort of shed to store or stack your papers in until you load them up and haul them to the recycling center where you sell them.
 You’ll need a scale to weigh them, and some sort of office or desk space to manage your cash and books.

 You’ll need space enough for your customers to drive in beside the scale and unload their papers, and at the same time an arrangement whereby you can pay them immediately.
 A vacant service station would be ideal.
-Your customers can pull in just as if
+Your customers can pull in just as if they were going to purchase gasoline; you could have your scales set up between the driveways where the gas pumps are usually located, and store your accumulating loads in the service area of the building.

 In most cities or counties, you’ll need a business license or permit.
 For more details, see our report, Basic Steps To Starting Your Own Business.